magomimmo/modern-cljs/doc/tutorial-22.md

                     "" (convert #{}))))))
 ```

-As expected return values we chosen to have only a *string* or
+As expected return values we chose to have only a *string* or
 `nil`.
 The only case in which we expect the `convert` function to
 return `nil` is when the input value is `nil` as well.